jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

  df -h | grep mydatapool
 ```

-ZFS doesn't have native support for Fedora OS, seeing as they put their weight behind XFS and are even depricating btrfs from future RHEL releases.
+ZFS doesn't have native support for Fedora OS, seeing as they put their weight behind XFS and are even deprecating btrfs from future RHEL releases.
+This may have something to do with Oracle and RedHat competition, as Oracle is one of the sponsors of btrfs.
 A third party project called [ZFS on Linux](https://github.com/zfsonlinux/zfs/wiki/Fedora "ZFS on Linux") supports third party packages for deployment and testing on various Linux distros.
-There was even a ZFS developer port who brought [ZFS to Windows](https://github.com/openzfsonwindows/ZFSin "ZFS on Windows").
+There was even a ZFS developer port who brought [ZFS to Windows](https://github.com/openzfsonwindows/ZFSin "ZFS on Windows"), the port is mature enough to install on the latest Windows 10 systems.

 Much like LVM, ZFS native support for snapshots.
 ZFS has a series of commands such as: